 The current regulatory focus on vulnerability provides a timely opportunity as a ‘united’ profession to change public perception through the way in which we consciously deal with those in vulnerable circumstances and address perceptions or the unconscious reality of commercial conflicts of interest.

 To do so, we need to find a way to collaborate across the personal finance sector and beyond, to find some basis of consistency in service delivery and understanding.
 It is with this in mind that The Personal Finance Society has put its support behind the creation of The Financial Vulnerability Taskforce.

-CEO of the Personal Finance Society & Chair of the Financial Vulnerability Taskforce Steering Group
+Chairman of the Financial Vulnerability Taskforce Steering Group